 Prodigy has reached a pivotal point in its strategic development with the closing of the FICANEX Technology acquisition on July 30, 2021.
-The recently released final report of the Canadian Advisory Committee on Open Banking has recommended the adoption of open banking over the next 18+ months, and our tunl and IDVerifact platforms are ideally positioned to deliver innovation for our customers in this high growth sector.
+The final report of the Canadian Advisory Committee on Open Banking, released in August, 2021, has recommended the adoption of open banking over the next 18+ months, and our tunl and IDVerifact platforms are ideally positioned to deliver innovation for our customers in this high growth sector.